nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 > **NOTE**
-> If using RNA, command-line parameters `--hisat2` and `--path_to_hisat2` need to be added.
-Output file names will include "bismark_hisat2" instead of "bismark_bt2".
+> If processing RNA Methylation Sequencing data, command-line parameters `--hisat2` and `--path_to_hisat2` need to be added.
+Output file names will include
+  "bismark_hisat2" instead of "bismark_bt2".

 <br>